 Every now and again at Commoner we get sent a brief that challenges us not only creatively but makes us stop and think about how video can question cultural norms and make a call for change within the world we live in.

-This was the case when we received a brief from The Shannon Company asking us to collaborate on a series of online videos for the Victorian department of health’s “Respect Women, Call it out” campaign.
+This was the case when we received a brief from The Shannon Company asking us to collaborate on a series of video spots for the Victorian department of health’s “Respect Women, Call it out” campaign.

 The past couple of years we have seen huge changes within women’s rights across the globe with things like the #metoo movement and the call for equality for women in the workplace.
 It’s the age of women standing up and being heard.